 How Do I Get in On This?

 Social responsibility and cause marketing aren’t techniques exclusive to large organizations.
 Many small, local charities run events that require sponsorship.
 Provide a product or service to one of these organizations.
 In exchange, you’ll get your logo put on their banners, fliers, and other promotional materials.
 Often, the work you do will be tax exempt.
 Get a receipt!
-You could also donate to your local hospital or other public project on behalf of your company, then send out a press release.
-If that sounds sleazy or underhanded, remember that businesses still have a responsibility to pay their shareholders and maintain job security and competitive wages for their workers.
+You could also donate to your local hospital or another public project, then send out a press release.
+If that sounds sleazy, remember that businesses still have a responsibility to pay their shareholders and maintain job security and competitive wages for their workers.
 If charity is nothing but a cost, it can hurt the company’s bottom line and jeopardize its success.
 This is about mutual benefit.